 Since then, The International Lawyer has grown to become the most widely distributed U.S. international law review in the world, enjoying subscriptions of approximately 22,000 readers in more than 90 countries.
 In an effort to satisfy its worldwide readership, this publication focuses primarily on practical issues of international law, including trade, licensing, direct investment, finance, taxation, litigation, and dispute resolution.

-Members of the Section of International Law receive issues from the last three years of The International Lawyer as a benefit of membership.
-Older issues are available on this site for to non-members.
+Members of the Section of International Law receive issues from the last three years of The International Lawyer as a benefit of section membership.
+Older issues are available on this site to everyone.